ManoloEsS/ai_agent/README.md

 ### Usage

-Run the AI agent with natural language commands (using uv):
+Run the AI agent with natural language commands:

 ```bash
 # After installing with pipx, you can run from anywhere